RostislavLitovkin/Uniquery.Net/README.md

     - confusing method `getClient("name")` has been replaced with static functions.
     - All types have been converted to native c# classes
 - `Uniquery.Universal` - very cozy way to query data from multiple endpoints at the same time.
-- Inclusion of new Networks/NftStandards, that are missing in the original uniquery: **Unique, Quartz, Opal**
+- Inclusion of new Networks/NftStandards, that are missing in the original uniquery: **Acala, Astar, Shiden, Unique, Quartz, Opal**
 - More flexible parameters

 # Instalation